salesforcecli/plugin-packaging/messages/package_version_list.md

 # summary

-list all package versions in the Dev Hub org.
+List all package versions in the Dev Hub org.

+# description

-Displays details of each package version in the org.
+The command displays details of each package version in the org.
 Use --concise or --verbose to display limited or additional details, respectively.

 All filter parameters are applied using the AND logical operator (not OR).

-# conciseDescription

-display limited package version details

-# conciseLongDescription
+# flags.concise.summary

-Displays limited package version details.
+Display limited package version details.

-# packagesDescription
+# flags.packages.summary

-filter results on specified comma-delimited packages (aliases or 0Ho IDs)
+Comma-delimited list of packages (aliases or 0Ho IDs) to list.

-# packagesLongDescription

-Filters results on the specified comma-delimited packages (aliases or 0Ho IDs).

-# releasedDescription

-display released versions only

-# releasedLongDescription
+# flags.released.summary

-Displays released versions only (IsReleased=true).
+Display released versions only (IsReleased=true).

-# order-by-description

-order by the specified package version fields

-# order-by-description-long

-Orders the list by the specified package version fields.

-# verbose-description
+# flags.order-by.summary

-display extended package version details
+Package version fields used to order the list.

-# verbose-description-long
+# flags.verbose.summary

-Displays extended package version details.
+Display extended package version details.

 # examples